cyberang3l/exif-date-changer/README.md

 exif-date-change [OPTION]...
 [IMAGE]...

 Shifts the Exif date from a list of images.
-Uses the exiftool to achive that.
+Uses the exiftool to achieve that goal.

 Options:
   -h, --help             Shows this help message